ReemZohar/MeMail/README.md

 - Full CRUD API for labels, mails, and users
 - URL-based blacklist filtering through TCP communication with C++ server
 - Error handling and proper HTTP status codes
+- JSON is the standard format for all API requests/responses
+- SOLID principles and modular code structure maintained
 ---

 ## API Endpoints